sparkartgroup/qa-deployer/README.md

 ### circleci-deploy-github-pull-request-to-modulus ###

 Called by [CircleCI](https://circleci.com/), it automatically deploys a branch to Modulus when a commit is made to a GitHub pull request.
 Uses the `modulus` deployer, with the branch name as the project name.
+If no open GitHub pull request exists for the current branch, the branch will not be deployed to Modulus, and the project will be stopped instead.

 Note: CircleCI will only trigger new builds when a commit is made to an existing pull request.
 To deploy a branch when a pull request is created (without pushing an extra commit), the [CircleCI API](https://circleci.com/docs/api#new-build) needs to be called.
 On way to automatically do this is to create a [PullRequestEvent Webhook](https://developer.github.com/v3/activity/events/types/#pullrequestevent) in the GitHub project's settings.
 This Webhook will POST to a relay service, such as [Zapier](http://www.zapier.com), which will in turn POST to the appropriate CircleCI API URL.